Freedom of religion in Asia by country: Marriage and family law

 Religious courts administer personal status law.
 Shia Muslims follow their own jurisprudence in matters of personal status and family law at the first instance and appellate levels.
-In 2003 the government approved a Shia request to establish a court of cassation to oversee Shia personal status issues, but as of 2017 the court has not yet been established due to the lack of Shia clergy in the country properly trained to officiate it.
+In 2003 the government approved a Shia request to establish a court of cassation to oversee Shia personal status issues, but as of 2017 the court was not yet been established due to the lack of Shia clergy in the country properly trained to officiate it.

 The law states that Muslim apostates lose certain legal rights, including the right to inherit property from Muslim relatives or spouses, but it does not specify any criminal penalty.
 The marriage of a Muslim man is annulled if he converts from Islam.
-A Muslim woman may have her marriage annulled if her Muslim husband converts to another religion.
+If a Muslim woman married to a Muslim man leaves Islam, the marriage is automatically annulled, unless she converts to Christianity or Judaism.

 The law prohibits the naturalization of non-Muslims but allows male citizens of any religion to transmit citizenship to their descendants.
-The law forbids marriage between Muslim women and non-Muslim men, but Muslim men may marry women of other Abrahamic faiths.
-The law requires that children of such marriages be raised in their father's faith, and the father's religion governs the settlement of marital disputes. he government does not designate religion on passports or national identity documents, with the exception of birth certificates.
-On birth certificates issued to Muslims, the government does not differentiate between Sunnis and Shia.
+Female citizens, regardless of religion, are unable to transmit nationality to their children.
+An individual’s religion is included on birth and marriage certificates, but no other national identity documents.

 Treatment of Shia Muslims

-Shia worshipers gathered peacefully in public spaces to attend sermons and eulogies during Ashura and the government provided security to Shia neighborhoods.
-However, the government did not permit self-flagellation (public reenactments) of the martyrdom of Hussein.

-Even though the Shia make up an estimated 30 percent of the population, they remained underrepresented in all segments of government: six of 50 members in parliament, one of 16 cabinet members, one of six Amiri Diwan advisors, and disproportionately lower numbers of senior officers in the military and police force.
-Shia community leaders repeatedly complained about a glass ceiling in promotions and difficulties in getting jobs, as well as the lack of new places to worship, which they said created an oppressive environment for their community.
+The Shia make up an estimated 30 percent of the population, but remain underrepresented in all segments of government and have disproportionately lower numbers of senior officers in the military and police force.
+Shia community leaders report a 'glass ceiling' in promotions and difficulties in getting jobs, as well as a lack of places to worship.
+Shia worshippers are allowed to celebrate Ashura privately and the government provides security to Shia neighborhoods.

 Treatment of followers non-Abrahamic religions

-Members of non-Abrahamic faiths stated that they remained free to practice their religion in private, but faced harassment and potential prosecution if they practiced their faith in public.
-Expatriates of non-Abrahamic religions could not have public places of worship nor marry in Kuwait, and they remained subject to sharia if family matters were taken to court.
+Members of non-Abrahamic faiths state that they are free to practice their religion in private, but faced harassment and potential prosecution if they practiced their faith in public.
+In the past, expatriates of non-Abrahamic religions could not have public places of worship nor marry in Kuwait, and remained subject to sharia if family matters were taken to court.
 Most members of these communities indicated they were able to practice their faith within their communities, but practiced a discreet form of self-censorship that allowed them to avoid conflict with authorities.